 During the design process much attention is paid to the flow of force on wheels, in other words, to the gearbox and axles.
 Municipal and delivery models are notable for the low-end torque, what helps to preserve high mobility in urban areas.
 The gearbox of dump trucks and construction trucks are designed with short intervals between gear ratios to provide operation in all possible conditions, for instance, when a loaded truck is moving uphill or crossing off-road zones.
 Drive axles are fitted with both standard and wheel reduction gears, due to which the GVW increases twofold.

-Trucks are being equipped with passive and active car safety systems in order to use the truck in urban areas or on the routes.
+Trucks get equipped with passive and active car safety systems in order to use the truck in urban areas or on the routes.
 These systems include hill hold control and self-adjusting headlights.
 Moreover, a contemporary truck meets the requirements which concern driver’s comfort and the ergonomics of the interior part of the vehicle, starting with a shift lever switch and ending with a place to sleep on.